tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 to be aware of the various possibilities that it offers.

 .. note::
-   By design, we choose to mantain a close relationship between TcpSocketBase and TcpGeneralTest: they are connected by a friendship relation.
+   By design, we choose to maintain a close relationship between TcpSocketBase and TcpGeneralTest: they are connected by a friendship relation.
 Since friendship is not passed through inheritance, if one discovers that one needs to access or to modify a private (or protected) member of TcpSocketBase,